joelkarn/simplified-jukemir/README.md

-# Simplified JukeMIR: A step-by-step guide to extract features with Jukebox
+# Simplified JukeMIR: A minimum version for extracting features with Jukebox

 This repository contains code is for extracting JukeMIR features in a simplified way on your server.